Arguments and Positions

 Implementing REACH, the chemical companies did much build-up work in the initial two registration phases to end November 2010 and May 2013.
 They submitted their substance registrations in due course to the European Chemicals Agency (ECHA).
-From the start in June 2008 to mid-September 2017, ECHA received ca. 53,000 registration dossiers for roughly 11,600 substances.
+So far, ECHA has received nearly 68,000 registrations for almost 18,000 substances.
 In many cases, German companies had a lead role.

 3rd registration phase to 31 May 2018

-REACH still gives no pause to chemical companies.
-Now the companies are working on their registrations for the 3rd phase; by 31 May 2018 they need to register with ECHA the substances manufactured or imported in volumes from 1 to 100 tonnes per year.
+Currently, chemical companies are working on their registrations for the 3rd phase; by 31 May 2018 they need to register with ECHA the substances manufactured or imported in volumes from 1 to 100 tonnes per year.
 Frequently, these are cost-sensitive substances and specialty chemicals.

 Preserve competitiveness under REACH

 REACH registrations have improved the data situation for many substances.
 Already now, studies show the positive effects on the protection of humans and environment.
 Considerable registration costs and personnel expenses have arisen for the companies; they might be faced with additional costs, inter alia, through furthergoing information requirements within the evaluation procedure.
 It is too early to assess whether the competitiveness and the innovation capability of the chemical and pharma industry still can be preserved or will be impaired under REACH.
 This can only be evaluated after the end of the 3rd registration phase, from mid-2018 at the earliest.